hishizuka/pizero_bikecomputer/hardware_installation.md

 - make a nice case if you can use 3D printer.
 - [Topeak SMARTPHONE DRYBAG 5"](https://www.topeak.com/global/en/products/weatherproof-ridecase-series/1092-smartphone-drybag-5%22) is easy to use.
 It is waterproof.
+  - If you attach the PiTFT directly to the Raspberry Pi Zero, you can use Topeak SMARTPHONE DRYBAG for iPhone 5 which is smaller than Topeak SMARTPHONE DRYBAG 5".
+  - On the other hand, if you want to put some sensors in, Topeak SMARTPHONE DRYBAG 6" is better.

 # Assembly